How I work

 I acknowledge the Wurundjeri people of the Kulin Nation as the traditional owners of the unceded land on which I work.
 With collaborations across Australia and Aotearoa, I pay my respects to Aboriginal, Torres Strait Islander and Māori Elders and ancestors.

-I mainly work remotely and meet via Zoom or a phone call (good for reducing fatigue and environmental impact!).
-I’m occasionally available to meet in-person in Melbourne.
+I mainly work remotely and meet online.
+I like a phone call for reducing fatigue and environmental impact.
+I can meet in-person in Melbourne and travel for work, with advance notice.

 I love snail mail but may need a nudge to check my PO box!
 My postal address is: PO Box 2083, Belgrave, VIC 3160, Australia.